jack-bradshaw/AndroidUtilities/README.md

 ## Views
 There is currently one class in the views package: SquareImageView.

-SquareImageView is an ImageView which constrains the dimensions so that the height and width are always equal.
+SquareImageView is an ImageView which forces the dimensions to be equal.
 The XML attribute `derivedDimension` specifies which dimension adjusts to match the other.
-Currently the dependent dimension cannot be changed programatically (this will probably change in a future release).
+Currently the derived dimension cannot be changed programatically, but this will probably change in a future release.

 Layout example:
 ```xml